-Join Mark Jacob for an in-depth discussion in this video Introduction to network topologies, part of Introduction to Networking.
+Join Mark Jacob for an in-depth discussion in this video Introduction to network topologies, part of Learning Networking.

 Let's say you're finally getting around to the point where you're gonna put your network together.
 Disregarding the fact that it probably already is put together.
 Nevertheless, if you're gonna put your network together, one of the things you need to understand is network topology.
 What network topology's gonna be in play.
 And we're gonna talk about three main ones today.
 Bus, ring, star topology.
 An important distinction to be made when we're talking about the topic of topology is that there is a physical topology and a logical topology.

 To me physical topology is kind of if I'm flying over my company's network in a balloon.
 And somebody rips the top off of the building.
 I see it, I see where the cables are.
 I see where the equipment is.
 I see the physical layout of the network.
 But that has very little to do with the flow of network data.
 That's the logical part of it.
 In other words, how does the data, how do the data flow through the network?
 So let's talk about the various topology solutions.

 The first of which is called a bus topology.
 If you think back to the early days of networking.
 If you go back far enough, you can think back to the days of actually the thicknet and the vampire tap.
 Where if you were connecting a node or a workstation, you actually screwed in the vampire tap.
 Ding, ding, ding, you're connected.
 And it was this cable.
 And of course, all the nodes were connected to the cable.
 Well, this is very much like this idea of a bus topology.
 And I kind of have a mindset or a mental picture of if you're driving an actual bus.